 Outstanding Faculty Award

-Each year one-full time faculty member at Jackson College is selected to receive the J. Ward Preston Outstanding Faculty Award.
-The recipient is chosen on the basis of:
+Each year one full-time faculty and one adjunct faculty member at Jackson College is selected to receive an Outstanding Faculty Award.
+The recipients are chosen on the qualities listed below:

 - Excellence in teaching techniques